jabrera/temperatureconverter/README.md

 ## Libraries Used
 - Materialdesignicons.com - this is used to render icons for buttons

+## Platforms Used
+1. Firebase - used to deploy the static application to the cloud
+2. DialogFlow - used to create the chatbot that converts temperature

 ## How to Run the Application
 ### Option A